-5 State Program Name: HOPWA Funding Sources: HOME Describe the state program addressed by the method of distribution.
+State Program Name: HOPWA Funding Sources: HOME Describe the state program addressed by the method of distribution.
 Housing Opportunities for Persons with HIV/AIDS (HOPWA) funds provide housing and supportive services for persons with HIV/AIDS.
 These funds may go toward acquisition, rehabilitation or new construction of housing units and may also fund rental assistance, facility operations, short-term homelessness prevention, medical and mental health services, chemical dependency treatment, nutritional services, case management, and other supportive services.
-Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-Contracts will be reviewed annually with additional proposals solicited as necessary.
-Project sponsors are selected by ADOH after extensive outreach efforts to local governmental entities, non-profits, and grassroots organizations.
-If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
+Describe all of the criteria that will be used to select applications and the relative importance of these criteria. sponsors are selected by ADOH after extensive outreach efforts to local governmental entities, If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
 (CDBG only) Not applicable to this program.
 Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government and non- Not applicable to this program.